-Both pled guilty and received a $50 fine.
-The Stephensons were immediately arrested again after William Fleming Sr. filed charges against them on behalf of his son for assault with the intent to commit murder.
-Julius Blair, a local black businessman, posted the Stephensons bond and they were released.
+Both pleaded guilty and received a $50 fine.
+The Stephensons were arrested again after William Fleming Sr. filed charges against them on behalf of his son for assault with the intent to commit murder.
+Julius Blair, a local black businessman, posted the Stephensons’ bond and they were released.

 During the same time, however, a white mob after hearing about the fight between Fleming and Stephenson, gathered at the Maury County Courthouse while black townspeople came together in Mink Side, a black business section.
 Concern about the fight and the possibility of mob violence against the entire black community, prompted many of them to arm themselves.
 They decided to turn out the lights in Mink Slide and began shooting out the streetlights.

-On February 28, 1946, the Maury County deputies began questioning their prisoners about the shooting of the four policemen.
+On February 28, 1946, the Maury County deputies began questioning the prisoners about the shooting of the policemen.
 Three black men were singled out as most likely responsible: James Johnson, William Gordon, and Napoleon Stewart.
 During the interrogation, Tennessee highway patrolmen arrived and took the three men, whom they accused of shooting at them, to the sheriff’s office.
-Two of the prisoners Johnson and Gordon took weapons from the officers and began shooting at the other patrolmen.
+Two of the prisoners, Johnson and Gordon, took weapons from the officers and began shooting at the other patrolmen.
 The patrolmen returned fire, killing both Johnson and Gordon and injuring one other prisoner.
-Stewart wasn’t injured during the shooting.
+Stewart was not injured during the shooting.

-The National Advancement of Color People (NAACP) Executive Secretary Walter White, and chief legal counsel Thurgood Marshall, came to Columbia to organize a defense for the remaining prisoners.
+The executive secretary of the National Association for the Advancement of Colored People (NAACP), Walter White, and chief legal counsel Thurgood Marshall, came to Columbia to organize a defense for the remaining prisoners.
 They brought in attorneys Z. Alexander Looby of Nashville and Maxwell Weaver of Chattanooga, for the upcoming trial.